ryanallen/words-of-my-perfect-teacher/README.md

 Thank you great teachers.
 In response to the need for an enhanced mobile friendly and durable version of this text, <a href="https://github.com/ryanallen">Ryan Allen</a> <a href="https://github.com/ryanallen/words-of-my-perfect-teacher/activity?sort=ASC">hand-typed</a> this digital edition from the printed second edition for research and study.
 May it help end all sufferings.

 Enhancements include a linked and clickable table of contents, linked sections, linked glossary terms and collapsible notes.
 Sections identified by numbers (example: *[The Three Defects of the Pot](#211-the-three-defects-of-the-pot)*) now feature corresponding numbers and, where applicable, section titles for clarity.
+British spellings have been changed to american spellings (Ex: armour --> armor).
 Footnotes are at the bottom of paragraphs in the absence of page numbers.
 In the interest of inclusivity, gendered pronouns have been replaced with gender-neutral equivalents where appropriate.

 May all beings be free from suffering.